Paris Jackson Flaunts Her Long Legs In A Pink Minidress At Circus-Themed Moschino Fashion Show

 Paris Jackson recently got a front-row seat for one of the greatest fashion shows on earth.
 As reported by Just Jared, the 20-year-old daughter of late pop legend Michael Jackson was one of the many celebrities who attended the Moschino Resort 2019 and Men’s Spring/Summer 2019 fashion show on Friday.
 Even though the event was circus-themed, Paris opted for a look that was more rocker-chic than couture clown.

-On Friday, Paris Jackson and numerous other celebrities congregated underneath a red and white big top tent at an equestrian center in Burbank to watch a colorful parade of Moschino models rocking circus-themed outfits.
+On Friday, Paris Jackson and numerous other celebrities congregated underneath a red-and-white big top tent at an equestrian center in Burbank to watch a colorful parade of Moschino models rocking circus-themed outfits.
 Instead of trying to blend in with the models and the clowns that were roaming around by rocking a bold, bright color, Paris chose to wear a romantic rose minidress.

 The short garment featured a black lace-up detail on the front and a deep-V neck that showed off a few of the tattoos on her chest.
 Paris also wore a white motorcycle jacket draped over her shoulders and a pair of black booties.
 She accessorized her outfit with over half a dozen necklaces, numerous bracelets, and a little black backpack covered with patches.
-The stylish young actress completed her look by styling her shoulder-length hair in wild waves.
+The stylish young model completed her look by styling her shoulder-length hair in wild waves.

 Paris Jackson was photographed sitting in the front row at the Moschino show.
 Mad Men star January Jones was seated to her left beside a group of other famous faces that included Jaime King, Emma Roberts, Aubrey Plaza, Brittany Snow, and Maika Monroe.
 According to Women’s Wear Daily, the fashion fans were treated to quite the performance by designer Jeremy Scott.